 Many people take years off work to raise their children (or their grandchildren).
-Employers will often not be surprised by this, but will want to know why you feel ready to return to work and why you’re applying for the role.
+Employers will often not be surprised by this, but will want to know why you feel ready to return to work now and why you’re applying for their role.

 For several years, my main priority has been being a full-time mum to my three children.
-Now that they are grown up and self-supporting, I am able and keen to return to work full-time.
-Previously, I was a Customer Services Manager, and I’m keen to continue developing my managerial and customer service skills.
+Now that they are grown up and self-supporting, I am keen and able to return to work full-time.
+Previously, I was a customer services manager, and I’m keen to continue developing my managerial and customer service skills.

 6. I went travelling

-If you took some time off from work to travel, then you can give details about where you travelled to, what prompted the trip and why you now feel keen to get back into the workplace.
-Just don’t go on for too long about how amazing it was or they may not believe you are ready to come back!
+If you took some time off from work to travel, then you can give details about where you travelled to, what prompted the trip, and why you now feel keen to get back into the workplace.
+Just don’t go on for too long about how amazing it was or they might not believe you’re ready to come back!

 7. I returned to education

-I decided to return to education to study [course name] to [insert reason i.e. bridge a gap in my skill set, to change career or because you are passionate about the topic].
-Now that I have successfully completed the course, I am excited about the opportunity to take on a role as a , where I can use and develop these new skills in X, Y and Z.
+I decided to return to education to study [insert course name here] to [insert reason i.e. bridge a gap in my skill set, to change career, or because you’re passionate about the topic].
+Now that I have successfully completed the course, I am excited about the opportunity to take on a role as a [insert job title here], where I can use and develop these new skills in X, Y, and Z.

-- When you’re writing your CV, don’t feel that you have to include the month that you started and left a job – it’s perfectly acceptable to only include the year, which could help to take care of smaller gaps of a few months.
+- When you’re writing your CV, don’t feel that you have to include the month that you started and left a job – it’s perfectly acceptable to only include the year, which can help take care of smaller employment gaps of a few months.

-Employment gaps are more common than you think – and employers don’t generally view them negatively as long as you are confident in your response and can provide a reasonable explanation – so it’s important not to be put off applying for your ideal job.
-Good luck!
+Employment gaps are more common than you think, and employers don’t generally view them negatively as long as you can confidently provide a reasonable explanation.
+It’s important not to let an employment gap put you off applying for your ideal job.